-PURPOSE: The National Oceanic and Atmospheric Administration (NOAA) does not have the capability to fully support all operational requirements in support of tropical storm reconnaissance.
-This memorandum establishes policies, principles, and procedures under which the Air Force Reserve (AFRES) will provide aircraft weather reconnaissance support to NOAA.
+PURPOSE: The National Oceanic and Atmospheric Administration (NOAA), an agency of the Department of Commerce, does not have the capability to fully support all operational requirements in support of tropical cyclone and winter storm aerial reconnaissance.
+This memorandum of agreement establishes policies, principles, and procedures under which the Air Force Reserve Command (AFRC) will provide aircraft weather reconnaissance support to NOAA.
+NOAA and AFRC enters into this agreement pursuant to its authority under 15 U.S.C.
+313.